aws-samples/serverless-patterns/lambda-s3-sfn/README.md

 ## How it works

-* Invoke SavePayloadAndStartStateMachineFunction lambda function with a "payload" string in the input payload
+* Invoke SavePayloadAndStartStateMachineFunction Lambda function with a "payload" string in the input payload
 * SavePayloadAndStartStateMachineFunction stores the payload in S3 and starts an Express Workflow passing the bucket and key
-* Express Workflow calls the ProcessFileFunction, function retrieves uploaded json the using the bucket/key, converts to uppercase and returns it
+* Express Workflow calls the ProcessFileFunction, retrieves the uploaded json the using the bucket/key, converts to uppercase, and returns it
 * Express Workflow calls the AddFooterFunction, function adds a footer and returns it
 * Express Workflow ends and returns the result to the client

 ## Testing